xJade00/RandomUtilities/README.md

 | event-dispatcher          | A generic EventDispatcher                                                                         | Planned                                          | Java     |
 | primitive-specializations | A collection of primitive specializations, so you never have to use `Map<String, Integer>` again. | Planned                                          | Java     |
 | cache                     | A way to cache various objects                                                                    | Started                                          | Java     |

+### core

+Core is made up of generally useful classes that many modules might rely on.
+While it can be downloaded by itself, that's not usually what you'll do.
+All modules depend on it, and as such you'll have it by using any module.